-After over 8 years our herd has grown to over 50 alpacas and we are predominately grey and black.
-We have learned how to create better alpacas with good breeding decisions and have a herd we are proud of.
+After 9 years our herd has grown to over 50 alpacas and we are predominately grey and black.
+We have learned how to create better quality alpacas with good breeding decisions and have a herd we are proud of.
 We participate in alpaca show events and get confirmation through our many ribbons.
 We love to share what we learn with other owners, ranch visitors and “to be” alpaca owners.
 The alpaca industry is young and it is exciting to be a part of it and see its growth.
 Come meet the alpacas and join the alpaca culture!

 Breeding for Grey & Black

 JOBE Ranch, home of Missouri Alpacas, began as a “thought” in 2003; What can we do with our acreage that will provide a tax benefit as well as a future income?
 We were currently both working full time at our computer/internet business and were reaching our 15 year anniversary there.
 It was time to start thinking about transitioning from that hectic lifestyle to something more relaxing.
 The plan had to include something that would also provide for our retirement in the years to come.